 Coming from half Italian, half English stock, Gianni learnt how to cook from his parents and grandparents.
 His family have been in the food and wine trade for generations and he wanted to continue this when he left school.
-He started work serving food at Chelsea Football Club “which… wasn’t great food” and then moved from pub to restaurant, to the Brands Hatch Thistle and then he went for a job advert for a ‘Michelin Star restaurant’ in London.
+He started work serving food at Chelsea Football Club “which… wasn’t great food!”
+He moved from pub to restaurant, and onto the Brands Hatch Thistle.
+From here he saw a job advert for a ‘Michelin Star restaurant’ in London.
 “Which,” says Gianni, “Turned out to be at Gary Rhodes’ Dolphin Square Hotel.”
-The food he learned to cook here was the best he’d tasted and went home each day to tell his girlfriend what he’d been doing in the kitchen.
+The food he learned to cook here was the best he’d tasted.
+He went home each day to tell his girlfriend what he’d been doing in the kitchen.

 The Best Food You’ll ever Eat

 This excitement and enthusiasm lead to a discussion, let’s not say argument, with his Basque girlfriend of the time.
 “This is the best food you’ll ever eat…” Not so, she thought, “I’ll introduce you to Pintxos when you come to San Sebastian”…And so she did.
 Pintxos are small mouthfuls of food served in many restaurants in the Basque region of Spain; Basque street food really.
 San Sebastian is the heart of the pintxos experience and what you should do is make a night of it.
 Each bar and restaurant has an expertise.
-You visit them, one by one, eat the delicacy, washing it down with a small cider or local wine, perhaps a spot of Fino sherry, and then move on to the next.
-His girlfriend took Gianni to Arzak; at the time, this was in the top 8 of the best restaurants in the world, it had 3 Michelin Stars and if there’s one place to try pintxos, this is probably the best.
+You visit them, one by one, eat the delicacy, washing it down with a small cider or local wine, perhaps a spot of Fino sherry.
+His girlfriend took Gianni to Arzak; at the time, this was in the top 8 of the best restaurants in the world.
+With 3 Michelin Stars, if there’s one place to try pintxos, this is probably the best!

-On returning to the UK, life moved on and he worked in more fantastic restaurants including working at the Oxo Tower and here he met a Spanish waiter, who had been working at Arzak only three months before.
+On returning to the UK, life moved on and he worked in more fantastic restaurants including the Oxo Tower.
+There he met a Spanish waiter, who had been working at Arzak only three months before.
 He helped arrange for Gianni to go and work in Arzak for a year – for free!
 “I saw food in a different way after working at Arzak.”
 Gianni muses.
 He also takes stock that the people he was working with have taken their knowledge to places far and wide – his old room-mate and friend, Kevin, now has Cuca in Bali – one of the top ten restaurants in Asia.